anuksankar/Python-Data-Analysis/README.md

  <br> </br>
 #### *Conclusion*

 We found that various crimes peak during different months.
 There is a strong correlation between the seasons (temperatures) and when the crimes peak.
-Contrary to our hypothesis,  we saw an overall declined during the winter months.
+Contrary to our hypothesis,  we saw an overall decline in crime during the winter months.
 So we concluded that theft does not increase substantially during the holidays.